Defending Clients Against Federal Charges of Animal Cruelty

 The PACT Act now means that the Department of Justice has broad reach over animal cruelty cases, and what may start as a state charge can be turned over to federal prosecutors who have limitless resources to go after people they suspect of violating the PACT Act.
 Having an experienced, dedicated federal criminal defense attorney on your side means you have someone who can take on the Department of Justice, advocate on your behalf, and fight to ensure fair outcomes.
 At Sandman, Finn & Fitzhugh, we represent clients in the Eastern District of North Carolina, including Raleigh, Fayetteville, and Greenville as well as Robeson County.

 If you’re facing state or federal charges of animal cruelty, you can’t go through this alone.
 You need experienced legal representation from the team at Sandman, Finn & Fitzhugh.
-Reach out to us 24 hours a day, 7 days a week to speak with an attorney at (919) 845-6688 or fill out the form below to get started.
+Call us to speak with an attorney at (919) 845-6688 or fill out the contact form to get started.